Il molecular engine is a macromolecule (usually protein) capable of converting chemical energy into mechanical force and movement.

 It turned out that the V1 engine forms a complex with another rotary engine called Vo.
 These motors could then pump sodium ions across the cell membrane creating energy in the process.

 Just like eels

 "Next, we would like to understand exactly how the engine's energy conversion mechanism works"said Iino.
-This is important because it is similar to the way electric eels produce their electricity from chemical energy.
+This is important because it is similar to the way electric eels produce their electrical energy from chemical energy.

-"If we fully understand this mechanism of the molecular engine, it will be possible to develop a battery capable of converting energy into a plant similar to an artificial" electric eel ", or even drawing it from a human being."
+"If we can fully understand this molecular motor mechanism, it will be possible to develop a battery capable of converting energy into a plant similar to an artificial 'electric eel', or even drawing it from a human being."
 Maybe to feed one of the many nanorobots that will travel through our body to seek disease or to distribute treatment.

-Lo study is published in Journal of Biological Chemistry.
+Lo studio is published in Journal of Biological Chemistry.